-We went to see his new Doctor and give him an update and check his medication levels and his kidneys and liver function.
-Long-term use of Antiepileptic Drugs can cause organ failure.
+One day, we went to see his new Doctor for a routine follow-up.
 On the way out of the room his doctor turned to us and said: Oh, did we talk about his LP results?
-I said: We were told they were normal.
+(A year earlier, while in hospital for an episode of Status Epilepticus I talked them into a lumbar puncture) I said: We were told they were normal.
 He said: Who told you that?
 We found something and it could explain everything.
 I'll be right back...and he left the room.

 Daddy and I looked at each other.
 Did we just hear that?
 What did he say?
 What?
 I was shaking when he walked back in and said: He has low levels of 5-MTHF in his brain.
 It's a major neurotransmitter.
 I said: Folate?
 Doctor was surprised.
 Yes, how do you know that?
 I told him about us all having a MTHFR mutation and the research we had done.
 He smiled and said: Yes, that could be related and we can treat it with a supplement.
-So, he was prescribed Leucovorin.
-It's an analog folate that crosses the blood-brain barrier rapidly.
-By the end of the first week, he was sleeping 6 hours in a row.
-By the end of the 3rd week, he was sleeping 10 hours.
-He started making some eye contact and we began to wean his pheno.
-I began to research.
-I went through his medical records and found the lumbar puncture test results.
-The middle page was missing.
-But what WAS there was a recommendation for treatment on the last page.
-They LOST his results.
-His results that saved his life!
-He has NOT been in Status since the Leucovorin.
+I asked the Doctor what causes that and he said: A variety of things.
+But we know how to treat it.
+We thought we finally had a possible answer!

+But what DOES cause low 5-MTHR?
 My research led me to another finding: Bug has an autoantibody to folate.
 Whatever folate he takes in, or produces, his immune system attacks.
 He has the highest levels of blocking and binding antibodies his specialist has ever seen.
-And he isn't being treated for it yet.
-They coded the treatment incorrectly and our insurance denied it.
-When we offered to pay out of pocket, they told us no, it was too expensive.
-I assured them we could afford it and they still refused.

-Several months later, Aware of Angels Founder Season Atwater emailed me offering free exome testing.
-I thought we had out answers so I told her to let someone else have it.
+Several months after that finding, Aware of Angels Founder Season Atwater emailed me offering free exome testing.
+I thought we had our answers so I told her to let someone else have it.
 She emailed again: You need to do this.
-I told Daddy and he asked me why I felt like Bug didn't deserve it?
-It was a hit between the eyes.
-He DID deserve it.
-So, I told her to send me the kit.
+I told her to send me the kit.
 We cheek swabbed all of us, Daddy, Myself, Bug, two sister and his little brother.
 And we awaited the results.